 Both novels involve a lot of verifiable history.
 For instance, William James has an important role in Guilt Is a Ghost.
 James was 1) very real, 2) a Harvard professor, 3) a pioneer in Psychology, 4) the brother of novelist and ghost-story writer Henry James, and 5) an important figure in “psychical research” in the late 1800s and early 1900s.
 Psychical research is now known as paranormal investigation.

 The forthcoming novel also mentions a very different historical personage: the Bell Witch.
 This folkloric figure appeared in Tennessee sometime in the early 1800s.
 Some versions of the legend involve the vengeful ghost of Kate Bates, who plagued the Bell family.
 Vera Van Slyke felt the story didn’t carry much weight.
 She said the same about one of the primary sources of information regarding it: Martin Ingram’s 1894 book An Authenticated History of the Famous Bell Witch.
+You might prefer reading the handy synopsis of the book published in an issue of the Hartford Herald of that year.

 On a lark, I went searching for online documents that predate Ingram’s important but dubious book.
 One of the earliest documents I found is an 1856 article titled “The Tennessee Ghost,” published in the Green Mountain Freeman.
 As with Ingram’s work, readers’ doubts might be raised because the writer is attempting to recall events from “some thirty years ago, or upwards.”
 Interestingly, the specter is referred to only as the Tennessee Ghost and the Bell Ghost.
 Kate Bates and the word “witch” are not there.
 In fact, the writer ends by attributing the ghostly phenomena to one of the Bell daughters and her talent as a ventriloquist.
 (As I note in Spectral Edition: Ghost Reports from U.S. Newspapers, 1865-1917, newspapers before the Civil War almost always took a skeptical view of ghosts.)